-- 13.5.6 National safety standards for invasive procedures (NatSSIPs) should be adapted for local use as local safety standards for invasive procedures.
-The WHO process, for example, could be adapted to incorporate intraocular lens selection to help prevent 'wrong lens' errors. - 13.5.7 There should be a robust procedure for checking the laterality of the eye to be operated on prior to local anaesthetic block or general anaesthesia.
+- 13.5.6 National safety standards for invasive procedures should be adapted for local use as local safety standards for invasive procedures.
+The WHO process.
+The WHO preoperative team brief and checklist system, for example, could be adapted to incorporate intraocular lens selection to help prevent 'wrong lens' errors. - 13.5.7 There should be a procedure for checking the laterality of the eye to be operated on prior to local anaesthetic block or general anaesthesia.
 This should include the eye being marked with an indelible mark by the responsible surgical team prior to admission to the operating theatre.
-The RCoA/NPSA 'Stop before you block' protocols should be adhered to.
+'Stop before you block' protocols should be adhered to.
+Inadequately performed 'sign-in' is the primary cause of incorrect eye blocks.

-5.2.1.4 The RCoA 'STOP before you block' protocol is adhered to.
+5.2.1.4 'PREP STOP BLOCK' protocol is adhered to.